 Check your blood glucose before you eat that new dish—and then again two hours after you have taken the first bite.
 The result will let you know whether you will need to adjust the amount you eat in the future or adjust your insulin dosage.

 Are you exercising?
-What does the exercise do to your blood-glucose levels?
+What does the exercise do to your blood glucose levels?
 Does walking lower your blood glucose more than swimming?
-How about riding a bicycle, lifting weights, shoveling snow or gardening?
-The only way you can determine how your activity affects your blood glucose is to test before, after—and sometimes during—exercise.
+The only way you can determine how your activity affects your blood glucose is to test before and after—and sometimes during—exercise.

 If you are no longer able to detect the symptoms of low blood glucose (hypoglycemia unawareness), you need to test more frequently.
 Testing will alert you that your blood glucose is dropping before you get into the danger zone.